Over the past year, mortgage rates have been relatively steady near their all-time lows.

 In short, reopenings and tourism/hospitality have been struggling once again as more folks stay at home.

 However, if and when that does change, you need to be prepared.
 I’ve compiled a list of ways to keep your mortgage rate down if we do see another taper tantrum and mortgage rate fiasco.

-Buy It Down
+Just Buy It Down by Paying Points

-For example, it may cost an arm and a leg to get a rate below 4%, but very little to get the rate to 4% or 4.125%.
+For example, it may cost an arm and a leg to get a rate below 3%, but very little to get the rate to 3.125% or 3.25%.
 And the difference in monthly payment could be negligible.

-Lower Your LTV
+Lower Your LTV to Improve Pricing

 Another way you can bring that mortgage rate down is by lowering your loan-to-value ratio.
 This means either putting more money down on a home purchase or borrowing less for a refinance.

-Improve Your Credit
+Improve Your Credit Before You Apply